-In this age of free and easy information, there is far more bullsh*t than useful advice.
+In our age of free and easy information, there is far more bullsh*t than useful advice.

 After all, it takes much less effort to make things up, than to uncover information that is truly helpful.